Get all your news in one place.

 Bethany Antonia as Baela Targaryen in House of the Dragon.
 (Image credit: Ollie Upton/HBO)

-During Daemon's marriage to Laena Velaryon, the couple has two daughters, elder Baela and younger Rhaena.
+During Daemon's marriage to Laena Velaryon, the couple had two daughters, elder Baela and younger Rhaena.
 Laena was also pregnant with a third child in season 1, episode 6, but the baby was stillborn and wouldn't deliver, with Laena commanding her dragon to kill her by fire rather than suffer a slow, painful death by childbirth.
 After episode 7, Baela lived with her grandmother Rhaenys in Driftmark, while Rhaena moved in with her father and Rhaenyra at Dragonstone.

-Rhaena Targaryen (Phoebe Campbell)
+Rhaena Targaryen

-'House of the Dragon' Era - Grandchildren
+'House of the Dragon' Era - Babies

 Princes Aegon III and Viserys II Targaryen